Skip to content

 • Brush 2–3 times a week to catch mats before they tighten, especially behind the ears and under the legs.

-• Trim around the paws and sanitary area between full grooms.
+• Trim around the paws and sanitary area between full grooms; overgrown paw hair traps heat and debris.

-• Never shave to the skin in summer; leave protection against sun and insects.
+• Never shave to the skin in summer; leave at least ½ inch for protection against sun and insects.

-• Book grooms every 4–6 weeks through the warm months.
+• Book grooms every 4–6 weeks through the warm months to maintain the length you chose.

 What to ask your groomer